 You can find rooting hormones in different formulations like powder, gel, or liquid available from online garden sites or at most garden supply stores.
 But if you are concerned about the chemical ingredients and how they might impact your health, you might want to try 100% organic formulas.

 There are also natural products you can use that can help with the process of rooting your succulent plants.
 Some of these products are common household items you may have in your pantries, such as honey and cinnamon.

 Read more on How To Propagate Succulents With Honey in this informative article!

 Step 4: Rooting Time

-Once your leaves are nicely coated with the rooting hormone of your choice, lay them on top of the potting soil or you can make holes in the soil with your finger and stick them inside cut-down.
+Once your leaves are nicely coated with the rooting hormone of your choice, lay them on top of the potting soil or you can make holes in the soil with your finger and stick them inside cut down.
 I prefer to lay the cuts on the potting soil because I can see when the baby roots are starting to form.

-While waiting for the leaves to root, keep them away from direct sunlight, better if in a partially shaded area.
+While waiting for the leaves to the root, keep them away from direct sunlight, better if in a partially shaded area.
 Too much direct sun could cause them to dry out completely and die.

 The rooting time depends on the type of succulent, climate, and season, but normally, after a couple of weeks, you should see little pink roots growing from the cuts, and new baby rosettes will eventually emerge.
 Using a spray bottle, mist the leaves. and the soil to keep enough hydration and, at the same time, avoid the risk of root rot.

 Keep in mind, not every leaf will grow a new plant.
 In my experience, some leaves just wither away, some will take root while never growing a new plant, and some might even grow a plant, but never root.

 Once the baby rosettes start growing bigger, the leaf that you used to propagate will start to wither on its own.
 You can either remove the original leaf by gently twisting it off, or wait for it to fall off on its own.